 This chart describes the expected percentage of people who perform the job of Top Investor Relations Executive that make less than that salary.
 For example 50% of the people who perform the job of Top Investor Relations Executive are expected to make less than the median.

 Plans and directs all aspects of an organization's investor relations policies, objectives, and initiatives.
-Maintains and improves relations between an organization and its shareholders and/or the general financial community.
-Ensures that the organization's relationship with its shareholders reflects positively on the company's stock price.
-Requires a bachelor's degree.
-Demonstrates expertise in a variety of the field's concepts, practices, and procedures.
+Fosters and improves relations between an organization and its shareholders as well as the general financial community in order to maximize the value of the organization's stock.
+Ensures the availability of financial reports to investors and manages the proxy solicitation process.
+Requires a bachelor's degree .
 Typically reports to top management.
 Manages a departmental function within a broader corporate function.
 Develops major goals to support broad functional objectives.
 Approves policies developed within various sub-functions and departments.
 Comprehensive knowledge of the overall departmental function.
 Typically requires 8+ years of managerial experience.
 View full job description